IBM/ibm-block-csi-driver/docs/content/configuration/importing_existing_volume.md

       2. Browse to the volume that the port is on and right-click > **Properties**.
 The Properties window will be displayed.
 Use the **Volume ID** and **Volume UID** values.

+If the volume is imported using an SVC partition secret - the volume on the storage must already be part of the partition

 For more information about IBM Storage Virtualize® products, find your product information in [IBM Documentation](https://www.ibm.com/docs/).{: tip}

 - **For IBM DS8000® family:**